secretstartups/handbook/content/handbook/support/license-and-renewals/workflows/self-managed/trials.md

 1. Confirm that:
     1. The license is a non-trial license and:
         - If the license expires **within the next 14 days**, redirect the salesperson to use the SFDC feature by using the `Deviation from SM License Extension Workflow` macro and close the ticket.
-        - If it expires **more than 14 days later**, the salesperson should wait until the expriy is within 14 days then use the SFDC feature.
+        - If it expires **more than 14 days later**, the salesperson should wait until the expiry is within 14 days and then use the SFDC feature.
 Redirect the salesperson to use the SFDC feature by using the `Deviation from SM License Extension Workflow` macro and close the ticket.
         - If the license expiry has passed, then proceed with step 2 (2).
-    1. Confirm whether the customer does not have a valid temporary extension:
+    1. the customer does not have a valid temporary extension:
         1. Go to https://customers.gitlab.com/admin/temporary_extension_history
         1. Search using the `Subscription Name` that was in the license.
-        1. If a temp extension exists and it's expiry date is not within 5 days, tell the salesperson to open the request when the license will expire within 5 days and close the ticket.
+        1. If a temp extension exists and its expiry date is not within 5 days, tell the salesperson to open the request when the license will expire within 5 days and close the ticket.
         1. If a temp extension exists and it's expiry date is in 5 days or less, proceed to step 3.
         1. If a temp extension does not exist, proceed to step 3.
     1. The ticket type is `Extend an (almost) expired subscription`.